10 Gorilla Trekking Mistakes that will cost you Time – Money, and Extra Effort

 5. Your Do-it-our Gorilla Safari will cost more than if you used a Gorilla Tour Operator:

 Availability may show online, you book on the internet, and you show up at the lodge, and there is no room.
-The reason, the lodge did not synchronize its availability with the booking service that is online.
+The reason is that the lodge did not synchronize its availability with the online booking service.

-The prices online are often on a room or Bed and Breakfast basis, not full-board as a tour operator would book you.
-You think you are getting a bargain, only to find out that you are only having breakfast.
+Then there is booking your rooms.
+Prices online are often on a room or bed and breakfast basis, not full-board as a tour operator would book you.
+You think you are getting a bargain, only to find out that you only have breakfast.

-A Tour operator such as ourselves will give you value for your money without any hidden costs except drinks and tips at lodges.
+A Tour operator like us will give you value for your money without any hidden costs except drinks and tips at lodges.
 Value for your Money plus Peace of mind.

-Gorilla Trekking in Uganda is unlike any other Tourist activity in Africa.
-First, it is the most expensive activity you will embark on while on a Safari in Africa.
+Mountain Gorilla Trekking is unlike any other Tourist activity in Africa.
+First, it is the most expensive Activity you will embark on while on a Safari in Africa.

-One glaring example is the wrong information that people have about the Gorilla Habituation Experience.
+One glaring example is people’s wrong information about the Gorilla Habituation Experience.
 Most think that it is simply more time with the Gorillas – something that it is and the fundamental difference that you are an observer on a Gorilla Trek.
-Still, on the Gorilla Habituation Experience, you are an active participant in the Habituation Process.
-It is a similar but yet very different experience.
+Still, on the Gorilla Habituation Experience, you are an active participant in the Habituation Process, and it is a similar yet very different experience.